Comoros

 1975: Comoros gains independence from France, with Moroni as its capital.

-Today: Moroni is the political and economic center of Comoros, showcasing its unique heritage and progress.
+Today: Moroni serves as the political and economic center of Comoros, blending its heritage with progress.

 πŸ“Š Quick Stats